earl grey ice cream in a bowl on the counter

 The Great Canadian Ice Cream Trial

 Fast forward to this most recent winter.
-I did a head-to-head test, trying three different brands of vanilla bean ice cream to see what the best option in the Canadian market is.
-(I know—nerd, right?)
+I did a head-to-head test, trying three different brands of vanilla bean ice cream to see what the best option in the Canadian market was (I know—nerd, right?).

 I went into this with a few assumptions about which brand would take the crown, but the results actually surprised us: